-In this study we used the ETDQ7 to evaluate the ETD symptoms in the tested subjects, ETDQ7 is one of Patient Reported Outcome Measures (PROMs) in case of ETD-related symptoms, they were introduced to offer a simple tool to recognise individuals with ETD, which would be an important tool for office usage [8].
+In this study we used the ETDQ7 to evaluate the ETD symptoms in the tested subjects, ETDQ7 is one of the Patient Reported Outcome Measures (PROMs).
+In case of ETD-related symptoms, they can act as a simple tool to recognise individuals with ETD, which can be an important tool for office [8].

 McCoul ED et al reported the reliability and validity of their questionnaire.
-The cut-off point for the investigation of ETD is $\geq$ 14.5 at 100 % sensitivity and 100 % specificity for categorizing a participant as having ETD, and to prevent recall bias, the ETDQ-7 only includes the symptoms that were present in the past month [6].
+The cut-off point for the investigation of ETD is \geq 14.5 at 100% sensitivity and 100% specificity for categorizing a participant as having ETD, and to prevent recall bias, the ETDQ-7 only includes the symptoms that were present in the past month ^[6].

-Many studies were designed to assess the accuracy of the ETDQ-7 for categorizing people with or without ETD, and they confirmed the excellent sensitivity and specificity qualities of the questionnaire that was reported by the creator authors [9, 10].
+Many studies were designed to assess the accuracy of the ETDQ-7 for categorizing people with or without ETD, and they all confirmed the accuracy in the sensitivity and specificity of the questionnaire created by the authors ^[9, 10].

-Other studies stated that PROMs concerned about ETD such as ETDQ7 are not a disease specific and shows poor specificity although their high sensitivity; questions of symptoms such as: earache, tinnitus, and muffled hearing cannot differentiate conditions with similar symptoms and not related to ETD; such as, series of trigeminal nerve pathologies, HL, temporomandibular joint (TMJ) dysfunction or inner ear pathologies such as Meniere's Disease.
+Other studies stated that PROMs with regard to ETD such as ETDQ7 are not a disease specific and shows poor specificity even though the sensitivity remains high; questions of symptoms such as: earache, tinnitus, and muffled hearing cannot differentiate conditions with similar symptoms and not related to ETD; such as, series of trigeminal nerve pathologies, HL, temporomandibular joint (TMJ) dysfunction or inner ear pathologies such as Meniere's Disease.
 Also, when applying the questionnaire to children, especially the younger ones, it could be difficult for them to fully understand and answer its questions, despite the aid of their caregivers in explaining the questionnaire and the scoring system, which limits the usefulness of the ETDQ-7 in this age group.
 So, ETDQ7 should not be used in the diagnosis of ETD, and just limit its usage in quantifying, documenting symptoms, and screen the course of the illness over time or following management [10,11].

-In this study we used tympanometry as the main objective test to include subjects and to confirm their ETD, the tympanometry provides information regarding ET function, as the ET serves to ventilate the middle ear; a negative tympanogram pressure peak almost invariably indicates that the ET is not adequately ventilating the middle ear[12].
+In this study we used tympanometry as the main objective test to include subjects and to confirm their ETD, the tympanometry provides information regarding ET function, as the ET serves to ventilate the middle ear; a negative tympanogram pressure peak almost invariably indicates that the ET is not adequately ventilating the middle ear [12].

 A type C pattern of tympanogram is indicative of negative middle ear pressure, as reflected by a negative pressure peak, and is indicative of ETD.
-Smith ME et al (2018) stated that in participants supposed of having ETD with an intact TM without effusion, tympanometry should be applied as the first examination of ET function.
-This is suggested because to the increase specificity of tympanometry.
-Therefore, if middle ear pressure measured by tympanometry is lower than -50 daPa participants can be investigated as having ETD without further testing [8].
+Smith ME et al (2018) stated that in ETD suspected participants supposed of having ETD with an intact TM without effusion, tympanometry should be applied as the first examination of ET function.
+This is suggested to increase the specificity of tympanometry.
+Therefore, if middle ear pressure measured by tympanometry is lower than -50 daPa participants can be investigated as having ETD without further testing ^[8].

-Mucosal inflammation and edema play a major role in developing the ETD; One research examining the various causes of ETD discovered that 83 % of patients had mucosal edema affecting the ET orifice.
-Additionally, 74 % of patients exhibited reduced anterolateral wall motion, which was likely caused by the thickening of the inflamed mucosa.
+Mucosal inflammation and edema play a major role in the development of ETD; One research examining the various causes of ETD discovered that 83 % of patients had mucosal edema affecting the ET orifice.
+Additionally, 74 % of patients exhibited reduced anterolateral wall motion, which was likely caused by the thickening of the inflamed mucosa. .
 Steroids can have a positive effect on ETD through many mechanisms which include, inhibition of the associated inflammatory mediators, peritubal lymphoid tissue atrophy, and increased ET surfactant secretion [13, 14].